 These "opinion makers" distinguish themselves in different ways:

 Due to their popularity and the high influence on their followers, mega- and macro-influencers are particularly popular with companies.
 The mention of a brand by these opinion makers can have a huge impact on the sales and image of a product.
 Younger generations of consumers in particular have strong confidence in the recommendations of influencers.
-Thus, this form of marketing is very attractive for companies.
+Thus, this form of marketing is very attractive to companies.

 Positive feedback warms the entrepreneur's heart.
 It is even better if customers pass this on to other potential customers and make a recommendation.

-Recommendations are usually much more valuable than advertising promises, as customers place great trust in the words of friends, family and bloggers.
+Recommendations are usually much more valuable than advertising promises, as customers place great trust in the words of friends, family, and bloggers.
 Companies that recognize this enormous potential and develop appropriate measures for this type of marketing can increase their reputation and revenue – without much effort and marketing budget.
 After all, the best advertising is still made by our own customers.